 - Promoted Tweets: These ads are just like regular tweets, and they appear in a user's Twitter feed along with posts from people the user follows.
 Promoted Tweets are a way for advertisers to increase engagement and expand their reach to a wider group of users beyond their follower base.
 These tweets are labeled "promoted" across the bottom of the ad, above the reply, retweet and like buttons.
-You can read more details about Promoted Tweets on Twitter.
+You can learn more about Promoted Tweets on Twitter.

-- Promoted Accounts: Promoted Accounts are designed to help brands become more discoverable and grow their follower counts.
+- Promoted Accounts: Promoted Accounts are designed to help brands become more discoverable and grow their number of followers.
 These ads are displayed in multiple locations on Twitter, including the Who to Follow box on the home page, your home page's Twitter feed and search results.
 Promoted Accounts ads target Twitter users who have interests relevant to the advertiser's brand so that brands can gain followers who are more likely to interact with their content.
-All of the ads are labeled as "Promoted" just like Promoted Tweets are, so users can distinguish them from other content on their feeds.
+All of the ads are labeled as "Promoted" just like Promoted Tweets so users can distinguish them from other content on their feeds.
 To learn more about Promoted Accounts, go here.